dfl1955/vboxtools/README.md

 Code for a third folder mounted in / has been commented out.
 It woulod be called /data and have the share name of data.

 The share names are held in the SHARES[*] array; the mount points held in the MOUNT[*] array.
 The list element must agree with the number of elements in both arrays.

+./mountcommon and a service description file were added.
+I droped the need for a data and local system specific mount at this point.
+I also explored the use of alternative error message writers.